The Clash: Collaborations, reunions and Strummer's death: 1986–present

 In September 2009, Jones and Headon reunited to re-record the 1970s Clash B-side "Jail Guitar Doors" with Billy Bragg, who founded an eponymous charity that gives musical instruments and lessons to prison inmates.
 Simonon and Jones are featured on the title track of the Gorillaz album Plastic Beach (2010), marking the first time they had worked together in over twenty years.
-They later joined Gorillaz on their Escape to Plastic Beach Tour for the remainder of 2010.
+They later joined the Gorillaz live band for their 2010 live dates, including the Escape to Plastic Beach Tour.

 In July 2012, Strummer's daughters Jazz and Lola gave a rare interview to discuss the tenth anniversary of Strummer's death, his legacy and the possibility of a Clash reunion had their father lived.
 Jazz said: There was talk about the Clash reforming before he died.
 But there had been talk for years and years about them reforming.
 They had been offered stupid amounts of money to do it, but they were very good at keeping the moral high ground and saying no. But I think if Dad hadn't died, it would have happened.
 It felt like it was in the air.

 In the UK on 9 September 2013, and a day later in the US, the Clash released a 12-disc box set called Sound System, which includes their re-mastered studio albums on eight discs and three discs featuring demos, non-album singles, rarities and B-sides; a DVD with previously unseen footage by Don Letts and Julien Temple and other film footage; and merchandising ephemera, including an exclusive the Clash poster.
 Mick Jones and Paul Simonon oversaw the project, including the re-masters.
-The box set was accompanied by 5 Album Studio Set, which contains the first five studio albums (excluding Cut the Crap), and The Clash Hits Back, a 33-track, two-CD best-of collection.
+The box set was accompanied by 5 Album Studio Set, which contains the first five studio albums (excluding Cut the Crap) and The Clash Hits Back, a 33-track, two-CD best-of collection.